In this guide I’m taking apart an eMachines 250 netbook.

 Pull the memory module from the slot by the edges.

 In the following steps I’m explaining how to remove the keyboard.
-It’s not necessary to go though all previous steps in order to remove the keyboard.
+It’s not necessary to go though all previous steps in order to remove it.

 There are four knobs and one spring loaded latch securing the keyboard.